 Early retirements for long career or health reasons

-This is awarded when the non-salaried agricultural activity was exercised exclusively or principally, and is determined on the basis of a full amount.
-Its calculation depends on the duration of the non-salaried agricultural activity was exercised exclusively or principally, and contributed or equivalent.
-It is also linked to the duration of the insured's career, set by generation.
-A maximum of 4 quarters per calendar year is permitted.
+This is awarded when the non-salaried agricultural activity was exercised exclusively or principally.
+Its calculation depends on the duration of the non-salaried agricultural activity was exercised, and contributed or equivalent, and the duration of the insured's career (all schemes combined), set by generation.
+All quarters having given rise to payment of contributions are validated (regardless of the amount of occupational income), within the limit of four per year.

 Amount of the flat-rate pension =